desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ## Decision

-We will implement a subspace-specified fee grant process based on `x/feegrant` that allows subspace fees providers to pay fees for the users inside the specified subspace.
+We will implement a subspace-specific fee grant process, based on  the `x/feegrant` module, that allows subspace fees providers to pay fees for the users inside the specified subspace.
 This system will allow subspace owners/admins to issue a fee grant towards either a users group or a single user, so that they can later leverage this grant to execute subspace-related transactions without having to worry about paying fees.

 ### DeductFeeDecorator